A Testimony of my Computing Journey

 A few years ago, while I was working in an administrative role at a Christian organization, our internet went down!
 Back then, we had a network support person named Bosco (not his real name) from whom I requested for help.

-“You are not an IT personnel,” he retorted, “so you are not allowed to touch anything.”
+“You are not an IT personnel,” he answered back impolitely, “so you are not allowed to touch anything.”

 The Glaring Need

-Bosco's response puzzled me because I was well aware that turning on a switch does not require the assistance of an IT specialist.
+Bosco's answer confused me because I knew that turning on a switch doesn't require someone to first take an IT Specialist training of to first obtain an IT personnel certification..
 We flip on switches in our houses every day to turn on or off the power, so this wasn't unusual.
 To be honest, the young man's response irritated me.

 The scenario reminded me of William Tyndale.
 While Tyndale was discussing the religious controversies of the day with an "educated clergyman, his greater biblical knowledge and skill forced the clergyman to resolutely and blasphemously declare that it was "better to be without God’s laws than the Pope’s".
 Tyndale angrily responded to this statement and said, "I defy the Pope and all his laws. . . .
 If God spare my life ere many years, I will cause the boy that drives the plow to know more of the scriptures than you!"